© image by metamorworks - Getty / iStock

-Accelerating the digitalisation of mobility requires boosting the research and deployment of key enabling technologies.
-Through Horizon 2020, the EU funded numerous innovative research and innovation projects, developing and testing new transport solutions.
-Support will continue with the next funding programmes under the 2021-2027 long-term budget, with an emphasis on deployment.
+Through Horizon 2020, the EU provided support to numerous research and innovation projects, developing and testing new transport solutions.
+This support is still ongoing with the funding programmes under the 2021-2027 long-term budget, with an emphasis on deployment.

 Connected and Automated Mobility (CAM)

 To enable the adoption of automated vehicles, the European Commission will implement a legal framework for their approval.
-Building on achievements under Horizon 2020 (see example below), the Commission will support research and innovation to make Europe a world leader in CAM systems and services.
-The Horizon Europe Partnership ‘Connected, Cooperative and Automated Mobility’will receive a €500 million contribution.
+Building on the successes of achievements under Horizon 2020, particularly in the field of Connected, Cooperative, and Automated Mobility (CCAM), the Commission will continue to support research and innovation to make Europe a world leader in CAM systems and services.

-Cooperative intelligent transport systems (C-ITS), which allow the exchange of information among vehicles, and between vehicles and the road infrastructure, is crucial for the deployment of CAM.
+Cooperative intelligent transport systems (C-ITS), which allow the exchange of information among vehicles, and between vehicles and the road infrastructure, are crucial for the deployment of CAM.
 It is expected to improve road safety, traffic efficiency and comfort.
 The deployment of C-ITS will benefit from Connecting Europe Facility (CEF) programme support from 2021-2027.

-The AUTOPILOT project, which ran from 2017 to 2020, focused on piloting the use of IoT devicesfor automated driving in real conditions.
+The AUTOPILOT project, which ran from 2017 to 2020, focused on piloting the use of IoT devices for automated driving in real conditions.
 AUTOPILOT opens the way for innovative commercial services associated with self-driving vehicles.
-Receiving an investment of approximately €20 million, the project highlighted the importance of digital technologies in improving the abilities of self-driving vehicles in better understanding their environment, complementing IoT sensors.
+Receiving an investment of approximately €20 million, the project highlighted the importance of digital technologies in improving the abilities of self-driving vehicles in better understanding their environment, and complementing IoT sensors.
 For example, the use of IoT can improve safety by detecting obstacles beyond line of sight.

 5G connectivity

 5G is a crucial enabler for automated vehicles and digitalised trains.
 To prepare the deployment of 5G corridors across Europe, ambitious cross-border corridor trial projects with CAM use cases are being conducted for different transport modes in various locations.
 By 2025, the EU aims to have an uninterrupted 5G coverage of major transport paths across Europe.
-It will financially support the target under the Connecting Europe Facility programme and the Resilience and Recovery Facility, with a focus on cross-border corridors (CEF) and national sections (RRF and CEF).
+It financially supports the target under the Connecting Europe Facility (CEF) programme and the Resilience and Recovery Facility, with a focus on cross-border corridors (CEF) and national sections (RRF and CEF).
 Combined with private investment and other public funding sources, they will contribute to achieve a full 5G coverage by 2030, for safe and connected travel across Europe.

 Focusing on the Bologna-Munich corridor (600km over three countries), the Horizon 2020-funded project 5G-CARMEN aims to leverage the most recent advances in 5G to help the automotive sector deliver safer, greener, and smarter transportation, the goal of enabling self-driving cars.
 The key innovations are centred around developing an autonomously managed hybrid network, combining direct short-range vehicle-to-vehicle (V2V) and vehicle-to-infrastructure (V2I) communications with long-range vehicle-to-network (V2N) communications, bringing together leading European car manufacturers, mobile network operators, telecom vendors, road operators and research centres.